mweagle/Sparta/content/docs/eventsources/cloudwatchevents/index.md

 # Sparta Integration {#spartaIntegration}

-With the `echoCloudWatchEvent` implemented, the next step is to integrate the **Go** function with Sparta.
+With `echoCloudWatchEvent()` implemented, the next step is to integrate the **Go** function with Sparta.
 This is done by the `appendCloudWatchEventHandler` in the SpartaApplication [application.go](https://github.com/mweagle/SpartaApplication/blob/master/application.go) source.

 Our lambda function only needs logfile write privileges, and since these are enabled by default, we can use an empty `sparta.IAMRoleDefinition` value: